hb9ssb/trx-control/README.md

 trxd(8) for frequency an mode) and the "run & pounce" station can either select a running frequency and mode or select a station from the "stations heard" queue.
-By clicking or tapping on a running frequency or en antry from the "stations heard" queue, the transceiver will be tuned to that frequency using trxd(8).
+By clicking or tapping on a running frequency or an entry from the "stations heard" queue, the transceiver will be tuned to that frequency using trxd(8).

 Another client might be the contest logging software, which can